 Data collected from the DMP and the WLMP are reported in the Annual Culebra Groundwater Report and Semi-Annual Groundwater Surface Elevation Report to the NMED as specified in the Permit.
-In addition to Permit reporting requirements, environmental monitoring data, including radiological measurements and analysis, are also reported in the Annual Site Environmental Report (ASER) including applicable information that may affect the comparison of background groundwater quality and groundwater surface elevation data through time.
+In addition to Permit reporting requirements, environmental monitoring data, including radiological analytical measurements and data analysis, are also reported in the Annual Site Environmental Report (ASER) including applicable information that may affect the comparison of background groundwater quality and groundwater surface elevation data through time.

-Information to include in the Permit reporting, but not limited to:
+Information required in the Permit reporting includes but is not limited to: